Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sp0SRzvvDAc.md

 ### Transcript

-> have you not made a hot coffee mini game where you literally just make coffee i mean it's a great idea i love that idea there should be i'm with you there how have we not how have we not i mean i i think we should have like a cooking thing that would be really fun
+> have you not made a hot coffee mini game where you literally just make coffee I mean it's a great idea I love that idea there should be I'm with you there how have we not how have we not I mean- I think we should have like a cooking thing that would be really fun